2023 Best Allied Health Professions Associate Degree Schools in Minnesota

 The average amount in student loans that allied health majors at St. Kate's take out while working on their Associate Degree is $33,632.

-Full Allied Health Professions at St Catherine University Report
+Read full report on Allied Health Professions at St Catherine University

-A rank of #5 on this year’s list means Rasmussen University - Minnesota is a great place for allied health professions students working on their associate degree.
-Located in the city of St. Cloud, Rasmussen University - Minnesota is a private for-profit college with a small student population.
+Out of the 18 schools in Minnesota that were part of this year’s ranking, Rasmussen University - Minnesota landed the # 5 spot on the list.
+Located in the city of St. Cloud, Rasmussen University - Minnesota is a private for-profit school with a small student population.

 On average, allied health graduates from Rasmussen University - Minnesota take out $30,123 in student loans while working on their Associate Degree.